cloudevents/spec/discovery/spec.md

 - Description: A mechanism in which additional metadata about the Definition can be stored.

-  This property MAY be serialized as an empty map or MAY excluded from the serialization entirely if there is no value.
+  When this property has no value it MUST either be serialized as an empty map or excluded from the serialization entirely.
 - Constraints:
   - OPTIONAL
   - if present, MUST be a map of name/value string pairs
   - Each name MUST be a non-empty, unique within the scope of this map, string.
     Values MAY be empty strings
 - Examples:
-  - `{ "owner": "John", "isVerified: "" }`
+  - `{ "owner": "John", "verified": "" }`

 #### format